awsdocs/amazon-s3-user-guide/doc_source/setup-event-notification-destination.md

 **A Lambda function**
 You can use the AWS Lambda console to create a Lambda function\.
 The Lambda function must be in the same region as your S3 bucket\.
 For information about creating a Lambda function, see the [AWS Lambda Developer Guide](https://docs.aws.amazon.com/lambda/latest/dg/)\.
 Before you can use the Lambda function as an event notification destination, you must have the name or the ARN of a Lambda function to set up the Lambda function as a event notification destination\.

+**Warning**
+If your notification ends up writing to the bucket that triggers the notification, this could cause an execution loop\.
+For example, if the bucket triggers a Lambda function each time an object is uploaded, and the function uploads an object to the bucket, then the function indirectly triggers itself\.
+To avoid this, use two buckets, or configure the trigger to only apply to a prefix used for incoming objects\.
-For information about using Lambda with Amazon S3, see [Using AWS Lambda: with Amazon S3](https://docs.aws.amazon.com/lambda/latest/dg/with-s3.html) in the *AWS Lambda Developer Guide*\.
+For more information and an example of using Amazon S3 notifications with AWS Lambda, see [Using AWS Lambda with Amazon S3](https://docs.aws.amazon.com/lambda/latest/dg/with-s3.html) in the *AWS Lambda Developer Guide*\.